reTHINK-project/dev-hyperty-toolkit/README.md

 ## <a id="development">Development Guide</a>

-We have this repository pre-configured with the last version of RuntimeUA, Message Node ProtoStub (vertx) and Service-Framework;
+This repository pre-configured with the last version of RuntimeUA, Message Node ProtoStub (vertx) and Service-Framework;

 To start the development of an Hyperty, you you should follow the steps:

 1. clone this repository; **NOTE:** this repository is only for read, you should use your own repository;

 2. run the command `npm install`;

 3. run the command `npm start`;

 ### The structure